luweizhang/ml-resources/README.md

 # Overview

-Trying to create an index of great deeping resources.
+Trying to create an index of great deep learning resources.

 ### Transfer Learning